How to Find a Tech Cofounder or Fractional CTO

-A comprehensive guide to finding the right technical cofounder - from preparation to evaluation, and everything in between.
+A comprehensive guide to finding the right technical partner - whether that's a cofounder or Fractional CTO, from preparation to evaluation.

 Proven Methods for Finding Technical Cofounders